ajdickinson/EC320S24_PS04/README.md

 # PS04

-The following directory contains files for Problem Set 04 for EC320: Introduction to Econometerics.
+The following directory contains files for Problem Set 04 for EC320: Introduction to Econometerics Spring 2024 at the University of Oregon.
+You can find the main repository for the course [here](https://www.github.com/ajdickinson/EC320S24)

 ## Instructions